wohaco/despace/venera_9_10.md

 **ORBITER**

-   - Infrared spectrometer (from 1.6 to 2.8 μm) for studying clouds (used the linear-circular interference filter and carried out a scan of the planet with high resolution).
+   - Infrared spectrometer (from 1.6 to 2.8 μm) for studying clouds (used the linear‑circular interference filter and carried out a scan of the planet with high resolution).
    - Thermal infrared radiometer for studying clouds (two horn radiometers in the ranges of 8 to 13 μm and 18 to 28 μm).
    - 2 Photopolarimeters (335 – 800 nm) for studying clouds.
    - Photometer for recording the ratio of atomic hydrogen and deuterium (H/D) in the Lyman-alpha line.